ZONGE-International/XMT-R_User_Manual/source/user_generated_signals.rst

         binary_file.write(pol_bytes)
         binary_file.write(on_bytes)

 A PRBS only uses two states.
 In a geophysical transmitter these are current flow in the positive direction or current flow in the  negative direction.
 Consequently only the POL signal changes in the example.
-The :math:`\overline{ON}` signal is always 0 (always on).
+The ON# signal is always 0 (always on).

 In the example the sequence of states of the two control signals are explicitly stated as Python lists in lines 4 and 5.
 Both lists must have the same number of entries.
 This number of entries is used to populate the sequence length variable slen in line 6.
 The length of a PRBS is :math:`2^N-1` where N is the PRBS order.
 In the case of a 4th order PRBS the sequence length is 15.

 As 15 is not a multiple of 8 the lists need to be padded with one 0 each.
 This could be done by simply adding a 0 entry to both lists, but then the slen variable would be wrong.
 Instead of padding the lists manually lines 9 - 12 are used to pad the lists automatically.

 After padding the lists both have 16 entries.
 These 16 entries are represented as 2 bytes of 8 bit each.
-To interpret the list entries as bits and convert them into bytes the lists are first converted to numpy arrays usind the command `numpy.array  <https://numpy.org/doc/stable/reference/generated/numpy.array.html>`_.
+To interpret the list entries as bits and convert them into bytes the lists are first converted to numpy arrays using the command `numpy.array  <https://numpy.org/doc/stable/reference/generated/numpy.array.html>`_.
 Then the numpy arrays are converted to bytes using the command `numpy.packbits <https://numpy.org/doc/stable/reference/generated/numpy.packbits.html>`_.
 This is done in lines 14 and 15 of the example code.

 Finally the binary file is written in lines 24 to 27.
 The slen variable is converted to a 2 byte number and written as first entry to the file.
-Then the two list entries for the POL and :math:`\overline{ON}` signals are written.
+Then the two list entries for the POL and ON# signals are written.
 The rest of the code are a couple of print lines for the user.

 The generated file is 6 bytes long.
 The first 2 bytes define the 16 bit integer for the sequence length.
 The next two bytes contain the 15 bits of the POL list plus one bit for padding and the last two bytes contain the 15 bits of the ON list and one padding bit.
 The terminal output of the code is::